shivam005/Important-Notes/DSA.md

   the current pointer matches, we increase the counter and if it does not match then we decrease the counter In the situation wherein this counter gets zero then we instantly increase the majority element and same thing goes on....
+ Point to be noted is, we are discarding the subarray wherein the majority of element is not present and moving to new sub-array
 ```
 public class MooresVotingAlgo {